NewsLocal News

 “I believe that there is a lot to showcase Hispanics who have really made a contribution here in the United States," she said.
 "Those students who are coming and seeing themselves as the future leaders in politics, in education, in art, in being entrepreneurs in this country.”

-Speaking of representation, Yovany Avendano is a Mexican-American artist who aims to positively represent the Hispanic and Latino community.
+Speaking of representation, Yovany Avendano is a Mexican-American artist who aims to represent the Hispanic and Latino community positively.

-He said he is currently working on a mural on 21st and Garnett that exemplifies the importance of diversity.
+He is currently working on a mural on 21st and Garnett that exemplifies the importance of diversity.

 “I want to show people that you know, through the colors," said Avendano.
 "As humans, like butterflies, you know, we're not meant to be kept in a cocoon.”